kpoxo6op/soyspray/README.md

 raspberries are expensive, arm, power over ethernet, silent

+buying miniPCs locally is very expensive

-Soyo no coolers, cheap, x86, power over 12v adapter
+Soyo: no coolers, cheap, x86, power over 12v adapter, high build quality

+refubrished miniPCs would be my second choice

-issues with widescreen monitor, issues at BPTech
+issues with my widescreen monitor, same issues at BPTech

+run smoothly on normal screens

-does not have wake up on LAN
+do not have wake up on LAN functionality

 3d printed case